chainwayxyz/clementine/README.md

 The repository includes:

-- Smart contracts for deposit and withdrawal
-- A library for bridge operator and verifiers
+- A library for bridge operator, verifiers and aggregator
 - Circuits that will be optimistically verified with BitVM

 > [!WARNING]